magento/magento2/app/code/Magento/ProductAlertGraphQl/README.md

-# ProductAlertGraphQl
+# Magento_ProductAlertGraphQl module

-**ProductAlertGraphQl** provides resolver information for using Product alerts via GraphQl.
+The Magento_ProductAlertGraphQl provides resolver information for using Product Alerts via GraphQl.